If you have any questions regarding your membership or your registrations, please contact:

 4.)
 If filling out the form by hand, please PRINT CLEARLY.

 1.)
 You must be a member of the NABSSAR to register (includes Open Registry) and transfer sheep.
 Before submitting any applications for registering or transferring sheep, please become a member and obtain your membership number.
 You will receive a welcome letter with your membership number and other information from ASR within two weeks of their receipt of your application, usually sooner.
-If you have a BABYDOLL Southdown sheep previously registered with any other BABYDOLL Southdown registry if the sheep meets our Breed Standard; OR if you have a BABYDOLL Southdown sheep meeting our Breed Standard whose sire and dam are registered with any other BABYDOLL Southdown registry you may apply to transfer those sheep to NABSSAR by filling out the Open Registry Form and complete the process listed.
+If your BABYDOLL Southdown sheep meets our Breed Standard and is registered with the Olde English Babydoll Registry (OEBR); OR if you have a BABYDOLL Southdown sheep meeting our Breed Standard whose sire and dam are registered with the OEBR you may apply to transfer those sheep to NABSSAR by filling out the Open Registry Form and complete the process listed.

 2.)
 The applicant sheep MUST be at least 9 months old so we can estimate adult height using the height photo submitted.